rose2221/tedx2/README.md

-In the project directory, you can run:-
+In the project directory, you can run

 ### `npm start`
 ### `npm i react-scroll`